 But then…you started dating again.
 You got a promotion.
 You grew out of it.
 Whatever shifted now makes this friend super uncomfortable, and frankly they haven’t been supportive.

 Again – most friendships are not meant to last.
+Sometimes you have no other choice but to end a friendship.
 I hope this isn’t coming across as too cynical, but I am pretty confident with this assessment after working with client after client in the same predicament.

 A lot of friendships serve a purpose, and once that purpose expires, so does the friendship.